Stocks Retreat on Disappointing Earnings

 Major indexes initially headed toward one of their biggest declines of the month as retail stocks slid, then pared losses heading into the afternoon.

-Individual stocks have sold off following corporate earnings reports, but stock indexes have barely budged in recent sessions -- a trend attributed to investor belief that the U.S. economy was on solid footing.
+While individual stocks have sold off following corporate earnings reports, stock indexes have barely budged in recent sessions -- a trend some investors have attributed to data showing the U.S. economy is on solid footing.

 "Investors are more willing to move into the market, and less skittish to downturns," said Brad McMillan, chief investment officer at Commonwealth Financial Network.

-Consumer-discretionary shares in the S&P 500 fell 0.6%, one of the worst-performing sectors in the broad index, after retail giants including Macy's and Kohl's posted tepid quarterly results.
-Shares of Macy's shed 15% after the firm reported a bigger-than-expected slide in revenue for the first quarter, while Kohl's, which said same-store sales fell more than expected, lost 6%.
+Consumer-discretionary shares in the S&P 500 fell 0.6%, posting the biggest decline among the S&P 500's 11 sectors, after retail giants including Macy's and Kohl's posted tepid quarterly results.

 Continue Reading Below